 3.)
 Get Your Ring Resized

-However, it may be a tad too big for you.
-Does it feel like your rock’s got too much wiggle room?
+Does it feel a tad too big for you?
+Or, like your rock’s got too much wiggle room?
 Or, does it feel so tight it’s uncomfortable?

 If you answered yes to either of those questions, get your ring resized ASAP.
 There would be nothing more upsetting than losing the ring because it’s too big.
 It’s totally worth the time and effort- some jewelers can get this done in a matter of hours!